sametcaka/SU2_wiki_images/Build-from-Source.md

-## Source Install Requirements
+## Source Install Overview

 This section provides details on the various tools and requirements when building the SU2 suite from the source code on Linux/Mac OS X systems.
+Please see the [[Simple Build]] and [[Advanced Build]] pages for concise directions on the install process.

 ### GNU Autoconf / Automake Tools